 Magellan RoadMate RV 9365T-LMB

 Frequent travelers love Magellan, and it’s no wonder.
-The company has a long history of manufacturing some of the best RV GPS in 2019.
+The company has a long history of manufacturing some of the best RV GPS -.
 This one has it all.
 It’s large enough to speak to any users’ needs, and it comes with all the perks of a top-notch GPS.
 Some of the most acclaimed features are the following: landmark guidance, Bluetooth hands-free calling and the back-up camera option.

 Products that are no longer available